 I have tested my hay for 5 years and reviewed numerous results from other sources.
 Nitrate test results have been as high as 6,500ppm and less than 1ppm.
 Which one would you choose if you had the choice?
 You as the consumer do have a choice.
 Ask your grower or feed store for a hay test including nitrates or test it yourself prior to purchase.
 The majority of horse owners take great pride in reading nutritional analysis labels of supplements and bagged feeds.
 Would you buy a bag of feed or supplement without a label?
 A nutritional analysis should accompany the hay you purchase for a multitude of reasons including but not limited to nitrates, sugars, starch and protein, major and trace minerals.

 Monique Warren is the owner of Hay Pillow Inc. (www.thehaypillow.com) and has been an equine guardian for forty years.
 Studying equine nutrition and horses feet is her passion.
-She resides in Southern California.
+She resides in Southern California and contributes articles to publications such as Natural Horse Magazine, Horse Back Magazine, The Horse's Hoof, and Miniature Horse World Magazine.

 Connect with Us